Sapphire Gentlemen's Club: Las Vegas

 The Las Vegas club is located in Winchester, Nevada, United States, a part of the Las Vegas Valley.
 The 71000 sqft enterprise includes 10 VIP sky boxes and three lounges, and is billed as the world's largest nightclub.
 It was sold in 2006 for US$80 million in an auction to one of the two former part-owners.

 In 2013 Sapphire Las Vegas opened the Sapphire Pool & Dayclub located at the south end of the club.
-The Sapphire Pool and Dayclub has 10 cabanas & 5 bungalows.
+The Sapphire Pool and Dayclub has 10 cabanas and 5 bungalows.
 The 10 cabanas are located on the main deck and has 2 pools.
 1 of the 2 pools is available as a "private pool" package on the website.
 The 5 bungalows are located on the upper VIP area and includes a private pool area.

 Sapphire used to host Men of Sapphire, the only male-choreographed revue show with a private show room for women only with lush VIP seating and premium alcohol as well as the Sapphire Comedy Hour featuring national headliners like comedian Jade Esteban Estrada.

 This establishment was featured in the season 2 finale of Not Safe with Nikki Glaser where Nikki Glaser purportedly spent 24 hours there.